 Offset your flight

-Airline jets emit more CO2 per kilometer than cars or trains, and the aviation industry accounts for 2% of global emissions.
+Airline jets emit more CO2 per kilometer than cars or trains, and the aviation industry accounts for 2 percent of global emissions.
 The next time you fly, neutralize or offset these emissions by buying carbon credits that are used to protect natural areas that store CO2 and keep it out of our atmosphere.
 If you are flying Hawaiian Airlines, you can offset your flight here.

 Sometimes it's better to keep your feet on the ground.
 That's because at 285 grams of CO2 emitted per kilometer per passenger, air travel is more energy intensive than traveling by road (158 grams) or rail (14 grams).
 If you can, drive or take the train instead.
 And if you have to fly, fly direct.
 No layovers.